 CN Tower is an iconic symbol of the city of Toronto.
 Its name “CN” originally referred to Canadian National, the railway company that built the tower.
 Currently its known as Canadian National Tower.

-I spent a few hours in the castle.
-I liked the place.(well, anything with history fascinates me- big or small)
+We spent a couple of hours in the castle.
+I really liked the castle (well, anything with history fascinates me- big or small).

-Spot 3: Hockey Fall of Fame
+Hockey Fall of Fame

 Hockey Hall of Fame is located on Yonge Street in Toronto.
 Its dedicated to the history of ice hockey, it is a museum and a hall of fame.
 It holds exhibits about players, teams, National Hockey League (NHL) records, memorabilia and NHL trophies, including the Stanley Cup.

 It was almost dusk when we reached the Harbourfront.
-Its a great place to hang out and spend a romantic evening! 🙂 I am so in love with this place <3
+Its a great place to hang out and spend a romantic evening!

 Yonge-Dundas Square is located within the Downtown Yonge Business Area.
 Its a space/square wherein public performances and other events are hosted on a regular basis.
 There are many cafe’s, restaurants and shopping areas close by.
 The square has seating areas and fountains and gives quite a metropolitan-feel in the evenings!